Lesson 1

 }

-@title and @author are straightforward.
+and @author

-@notice explains to a user what the contract / function does. @dev is for explaining extra details to developers.
+explains to a user what the contract / function does. @dev

-@param and @return are for describing what each parameter and return value of a function are for.
+are for describing what each parameter and return value of a function are for.

 Note that you don’t always have to use all of these tags for every function — all tags are optional.
-But at the very least, leave a @dev note explaining what each function does.
+But at the very least, leave a @dev

 Lesson 6